wso2/docs-apk/en/docs/control-plane/api-management/control-plane-api-management-overview.md

 - Tenancy: Tenancy is not supported.
 Only super tenant is supported.
 - Endpoint: Sandbox endpoint is not supported.
-- Application level security: Basic and API Key Authentication is not supported.
+- Application level security: Basic Authentication is not supported.
 - Application level rate limiting: Application level throttling is not supported.
-- Subscription level rate limiting: Subscription level throttling is not supported.
 - SOAP APIs: SOAP APIs are not supported.
 - SOAP to REST API conversion: SOAP to REST API conversion is not supported.
 - Webhooks/WebSub: Webhooks/WebSub are not supported.